renanlopescoder/php-academic-market/README.md

 #PHP Academic Market

-back_end-php-academic-market is a system design with registration and control products, developed in PHP (Back End ) , MySQL database, FrameworkCSS custom MDB , wow.js for animations and jQuery.
+back_end-php-academic-market is a system design with registration and control products, developed in PHP (Beck End ) , MySQL database, FrameworkCSS custom MDB , wow.js for animations and jQuery.

 ## The technology used in the system